 Kay: I actually have no prior RVing experience or truck camping experience.
 I started tent camping in my thirties as a member of a camera club.
 Then I started backpacking once Ray and I were married.

 Ray: Growing up in Ohio, I tent camped most summers, or just slept under the stars in a sleeping bag.
 There were lots of farm ponds to fish.
 In the hills of Kentucky, we camped under cliffs and basically ran wild with my cousins.
 We were rarely indoors.

 My first experience with truck camping was on a deer scouting trip to the Virginia mountains with my uncles and cousins.
 After walking up mountains looking for deer and bear signs all day, we would sit around a fire and listen to the uncles tell bear stories.
-Needless to say, we didn’t sleep too well in our tents afterwards as we listened to every sound thinking it was a bear.
+Needless to say, we didn’t sleep too well in our tents afterward as we listened to every sound thinking it was a bear.
 The uncles retired to the truck camper.
-That’s when I knew that some day I would own a truck camper.
+That’s when I knew that someday I would own a truck camper.